June 9, 2015

-After a globe-trotting tour, a small exhibition dedicated to the work of the Brazilian Modernist finally comes to North America.
+After a globe-trotting tour, an exhibition dedicated to the work of the Brazilian Modernist finally comes to North America.

 Arper’s Bowl chair collection comes in a limited and numbered edition of 500 seats, handmade by skilled artisans.
 The seven different colors each come with three matching cushions.

 Born in Rome in 1914 and educated at Sapienza University, Lina Bo Bardi moved to São Paulo in 1946; there she forged her design legacy.
 With a democratic sensibility and an eclectic style, Bo Bardi sought to integrate Brazilian construction techniques and practices in a way that both informed and spoke to the Modernist movement.
 Her oeuvre includes important examples of architecture, furniture design, writing, illustration, and stage set design.
 To commemorate the centennial of Bo Bardi’s birth, the Graham Foundation in Chicago presents the first North American showing of the exhibition Lina Bo Bardi: Together through July 25.